junwchoi85/asgmt-one/readme.md

 This project is a Python-based application developed for the first assignment of the MSE800 Software Engineering course at Yoobee College.
 The application utilizes a command-line interface (CLI) for user interaction.
 It aims to demonstrate the understanding and application of software engineering principles and practices.

-The project incorporates various features and functionalities, showcasing the use of Python programming language and its libraries.
-It provides a user-friendly CLI interface for users to interact with the application, perform specific tasks, and obtain desired outputs.
-The developer also practiced object-oriented programming (OOP) concepts and utilized Clean Architecture for the overall structure of the project.
-Additionally, pytest was implemented for use case testing.
+The project showcases the utilization of Python programming language and its libraries, incorporating various features and functionalities.
+It offers a user-friendly CLI interface for seamless user interaction, enabling them to perform specific tasks and obtain desired outputs.
+The developer also applied object-oriented programming (OOP) concepts and implemented Clean Architecture for the project's structure.
+Furthermore, pytest was utilized for use case testing, while SQLite3 was chosen for efficient and convenient local development experience.